SerratedSharp/CSharpWasmRecipes/README.md

 For example, this can be valuable when implementing a wrapper in C# that encapsulates an HTMLElement or HTML fragment.
 This is demonstrated in the SerratedJQSample project's [ProductSaleRow](https://github.com/SerratedSharp/SerratedJQ/blob/d2406a1b94334f6fc3ceba422e74f25d289004bb/SerratedJQSample/Sample.Wasm/ClientSideModels/ProductSaleRow.cs#L28) which wraps an HTML fragment as a component, proxies JS events, and includes backing model data in the event specific to that row/instance.
 This allows downstream consumers of the component to subscribe to a strongly typed event which includes the model data, and hides the complexities of JS interop from the caller.

 ### Wrapping a JS Event as a C# Event

-JS events can be exposed as classic C# events.
+JS events can be exposed as classic .NET/C# events.
 This presents an event handling implementation more familiar to .NET as shown by this usage example:

 ```C#
 Element.JSObjectWrapperEventHandler<Element, JSObject> managedHandler =